Hubs-Foundation/hubs-cloud/community-edition/readme.md

 `kubectl get pods -n hcce`

-If you just need to get the external IP address of your load balancer, run
+If you need to get the external IP address of your load balancer, run

 `npm run get-ip`